Hprairie/tlib/README.md

 Triton Lib (`tlib`) is an expansion on triton-lang's frontend.
 Tlib is written purely in python and is compatibable within functions decorated with `@triton.jit`, building off of [einx's](https://github.com/fferflo/einx) syntax and compiler with a few major changes to enable compatability with triton.
 This means that all functions are dynamically generated and then compiled with python's `exec()` during triton's compile-time, creating no bottlenecks during kernel runtime.

+Tlib expands upon the triton frontend by providing APIs for common functions.
+For example triton doesn't come with built in `mean` and `var` functions.
+Tlib adds these functions and more!
+Furthermore tlib will most likely also be adding a `nn` library which comes with common functions for neural networks, excluding complicated algorithms (i.e., flash attention) which don't make sense to have as modular functions.

 # Installation

 > WARNING: Currently requires Triton from source and torch 2.7.1